serverfarmer/sf-cloud-utils/README.md

+## Deprecated

+This repository contains old, deprecated extension to Server Farmer.

-This extension is now deprecated.
-Cloud Farmer has been renamed to Polynimbus:
+Cloud Farmer has been rewritten as separate Polynimbus project in 2018:

 https://github.com/polynimbus/polynimbus